 And what is word salad?
 Word salad is the DARVO (deny, attack, reverse victim offender), blame-shifting and verbal attacks that occur when a narcissistic injury occurs or their shame rage is activated.
 Or when they're just "in a mood."
-They start out bad and end worse.
+They start out bad and to to worse.
 They provoke confrontation, overreact at anything you say, gaslight you that you said or did things you didn't, then double down on it all.
 In short, you're in the midst of a shitshow with no idea how you got there or how you could have avoided it.

 Because there is no way to avoid attack by an enraged narcissist who has you in his sites.